MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Window.md

 ### enable-debugging

 The *enable-debugging* signal is a [keybinding signal](https://developer.gnome.org/gtk3/3.24/gtk3-Bindings.html#GtkBindingSignal) which gets emitted when the user enables or disables interactive debugging.
-When *toggle* is `1`, interactive debugging is toggled on or off, when it is `0`, the debugger will be pointed at the widget under the pointer.
+When *$toggle* is `1`, interactive debugging is toggled on or off, when it is `0`, the debugger will be pointed at the widget under the pointer.

 The default bindings for this signal are Ctrl-Shift-I and Ctrl-Shift-D.